Sophie Raworth: Career

 At the end of the One O'Clock News on 31 January 2008, she announced that she would be leaving the programme until the summer, and confirmed Kate Silverton as presenting the bulletin during her absence.
-Raworth returned on 25 August 2008, after the birth of her third child, with the presentation of the Bank Holiday edition of the BBC News at One, BBC News at Six and BBC News at Ten.
-Raworth ran the Great North Run on 5 October 2008.
+Raworth returned on 25 August 2008, after the birth of her third child, with the presentation of the Bank Holiday editions of the BBC News at One, BBC News at Six and BBC News at Ten.

-Since early 2009, Raworth has been the main relief presenter on the BBC News at Six and a regular relief presenter on the BBC News at Ten, often presenting when regular presenters Huw Edwards, Fiona Bruce and George Alagiah are not available.
-She has also appeared in place of Andrew Marr on The Andrew Marr Show, and presented on the BBC News Channel (formerly known as BBC News 24).
+From early 2009, Raworth was the main relief presenter on the BBC News at Six and a regular relief presenter on the BBC News at Ten, often presenting when regular presenters Huw Edwards and Fiona Bruce were not available.
+She also appeared in place of Andrew Marr on The Andrew Marr Show, and presented on the BBC News Channel (formerly known as BBC News 24).

 In May 2009, she presented The Trouble with Working Women with reporter and father-of-three Justin Rowlatt on the BBC.
 The programme looked at the role of the working woman.
 In 2009, she presented Crimewatch Roadshow on BBC One on weekday mornings.

 In 2013, Raworth had a cameo appearance at the start of the film A Good Day to Die Hard as herself.

 On 16 July 2013, Raworth was given an Award of Doctor of Arts honoris causa by City University London.

 Raworth presented Watchdog Daily in 2012 and Watchdog Test House in 2014 and 2015, before landing the role of main presenter on Watchdog in September 2015.
-She replaced Anne Robinson.
+She replaced Anne Robinson as presenter of Watchdog.

-In February 2016, Raworth replaced Kirsty Young as main anchor of Crimewatch.
+In February 2016, Raworth replaced Kirsty Young as the main anchor of Crimewatch.
 She previously guest presented the programme in 2012.

 In 2018, to celebrate the 100th anniversary of the Royal Air Force, Raworth presented a documentary called RAF 100: Into the Blue, where she talked about her grandfather, Captain Edwin Raworth, who was a pilot in the First World War.

-On 3 December 2021, the BBC announced that Raworth will be the interim presenter on BBC One's Sunday Morning (currently The Andrew Marr Show) from 9 January 2022.